 Tempeh is like a cousin to Tofu and since i am such a tofu lover, it was just a matter of time before i would jump to experimenting with it.
 To be frank, i was a little skeptical about trying out Tempeh as i have heard it has a very distinctive nutty flavour which lots of people do not care for but the protein, vitamins and dietary fiber content advantage was good enough a reason for me to give it a go.

 I tried a small chunk of tempeh by itself and to be frank… its not my favorite to eat on its own !
 I would choose Tofu any day over it but i guess it is a matter of acquiring the taste.
-I’m not a fan of plain tempeh, but luckily, it’s a versatile food that can take on many different tastes depending on how you prepare it.. just like tofu 🙂
+I’m not a fan of plain variety, but luckily, it’s a versatile food that can take on many different tastes depending on how you prepare it.. just like tofu 🙂

 Tempeh Peanut Curry with Broccoli & Asparagus